 Not responding to noise or words for brief periods

 Appearing confused or in a haze

-Nodding the head rhythmically, when associated with loss of awareness or even loss
+Nodding your head rhythmically, when linked to loss of awareness or loss of consciousness

 Periods of rapid eye blinking and staring